James W. Hall: Early life, education and family

 Hall began his career as a poet.
 He taught at Florida International University in Miami for 40 years and founded the school's creative writing program in the early 1970s.

-His wife's name is Evelyn and they have three dogs.
-They divide their time between South Florida and the mountains of western North Carolina.
+His wife's name is Evelyn and they have two Cavalier King Charles Spaniels, Hank and Hazel.
+They live full time in the mountains of North Carolina.

 Writing highlights

 His novels include Under Cover of Daylight, Hard Aground, Gone Wild, Buzz Cut, Red Sky at Night, Rough Draft, Off the Chart and Silencer.
 His collection Hot Damn, consists of personal essays written for the Ft.
 Lauderdale Sun-Sentinel's Sunshine Magazine, the Washington Post and Miami Herald.

 Hall's non-fiction book Hit Lit is about common features of the twelve most commercially successful novels of the last hundred years.

 His two short story collections are Paper Products and Over Exposure.
 Over Exposure includes the short story "The Catch", winner of an Edgar Award.
 He also won a John D. MacDonald Award for Excellence in Florida Fiction, presented by the JDM Bibliophile.